 Foie gras poêlé [pan-seared foie gras], purée de topinambours [Jerusalem artichokes], grenadins de veau [veal grenadin], champignons sauvage [wild mushrooms], crème mascarpone aux petits fruits de saison — now that’s what I call building your word power!

-Montreal is a true bilingual city where menus and signage are in English and French.
+Montreal is a truly bilingual city where menus and signage are in English and French.
 In Quebec, the primary language is French, and people here place great importance on preserving their historic heritage.
 The New France Festival and the Carnaval de Quebec held in winter are part of what keeps Quebec French.

-I had the opportunity of dicussing this subject with Stephan Parent, the executive director of the New France Festival.
+I had the opportunity of discussing this subject with Stephan Parent, the executive director of the New France Festival.

 He explained that the educational component of the festival has to be combined with performance art, and music, and reenactments, and family history, to create a combined effect to recreate the city’s heritage.

 In other words, the history of New France is packaged in pageantry with a parade and fireworks, and costumes to stimulate the imagination.